Photographer, Art historian, Arts administrator, Author

 - Beaumont Newhall and Gordon Hendricks lectures, 1962 May 30

-- Image Gallery items from other collections related to Newhall, Beaumont
+- Image and Media Gallery items from other collections related to Newhall, Beaumont

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Beaumont Newhall, 1965 Jan.
 23, Archives of American Art, Smithsonian Institution.

 Interview with Beaumont Newhall